+Education World: Dr. Ken Shore: Classroom Management for "Specials" [content block] Regular classroom teachers aren't the only educators who confront behavioral problems.
 Teachers of special subjects, such as art, music, and physical education also face the challenge of dealing with disciplinary issues.
 In fact, students might see those classes as an opportunity to have a good time, and be more apt to misbehave.
-It is not surprising, therefore, that children who act like angels in their regular classrooms can become hellions when they go to "specials. " "Specials" have less instructional time with students than do regular classroom teachers.
+It is not surprising, therefore, that children who act like angels in their regular classrooms can become hellions when they go to "specials.

 Establish the tone at the start of class.
 Set and post your classroom rules.
-Remind problem-prone students of your rules as they enter class.
+Put up a sign from the classroom teacher.
 An Introduction to Classroom Management in Special Education.
 Classroom management and discipline are very important parts of teaching.
 In any given class, you may have have six students with special needs, two students needing to make up work, four disruptive students, three students with attention deficit-hyperactivity disorder (ADHD), four students without books or homework, five without a pencil and two without notebook paper … and that’s on a good day!

 You can use this list of feelings on its own or together with a feelings chart / emotion chart from the selection below.
 Emotion Chart from A to Z This emotion chart includes a list of feelings from a to z with feeling faces for each emotion.
-Daily Feeling Chart.
-Feeling Charts, Feelings Chart, Free Behavior Charts.
-Educational Resources for Special Needs.
-Feelingchart.
-CSEFEL: Center on the Social and Emotional Foundations for Early Learning.
+Daily Feeling Chart Use this printable feeling chart to help your child / student describe how he/she is feeling.

 Child care providers play an important role in guiding children's behavior in positive, supportive, and age-appropriate ways.
 The most appropriate ways to guide behavior are different at different ages, depending on their developmental abilities and needs.
 For example, two-year-olds have limited understanding and need a lot of redirection, but five-year-olds can learn to be good problem solvers.
 Effective guidance strategies also depend on the individual child's personality.

 We cannot always prevent things going wrong for our children, but we can help them build strengths so that they are more able to successfully face challenges and setbacks.
 Some people not only face and overcome a difficult situation; they can even be strengthened by it.
 Contents Resilience is a person's ability to cope with living in spite of stresses.
 In any group of children who have faced big challenges or problems, there are some who grow up able to cope with living and caring for themselves and others who have long term difficulties.